-BA131SP Business Applications (1) (SPS)
+BA131CA Business Applications (1)

 A hands-on course designed to introduce students to spreadsheet programs used in business.
 The class uses guided lab sessions to build basic and intermediate spreadsheet skills.
-(Fall and Spring) School of Professional Studies.
-Offered as needed.
+Offered through Corban Accelerated Online by petition only.
+(Fall and Spring)